• Home of AKOUL 47-74

 Support Union!
 Shop in our Store!

-15 thoughts on “DON’T BLAME AK for your personal failures at the range!”
+15 responses to “DON’T BLAME AK for your personal failures at the range!”

 Your comments are spot on, Rob, and refreshing to read.
 I’ve heard the same crap for years — blaming the rifle.
 Kudos on your great site.